 Thanks to big man Tacko Fall, UCF was one of the best defending teams in the nation last season.
-Falls had a total of 94 block shots per games, which made him the 6th best shot blocker in the nation, just under his conference mate Andre Washington of East Carolina.
-Falls also averaged 9.5 rebounds per game, which made him the best rebounder in the American Athletic Conference.
+Fall had a total of 94 blocked shots per games, which made him the 6th best shot blocker in the nation, just under his conference mate Andre Washington of East Carolina.
+Fall also averaged 9.5 rebounds per game, which made him the best rebounder in the American Athletic Conference.

 UCF’s only problem was offense.
 This team had the 3rd worst scoring offense in the American Athletic Conference.
 UCF will try to combat their scoring problems with the additions of Louisiana Tech’s Graduate transfer Dayon Griffin and Terrell Allen, a transfer from Drexel.
 Griffen was the 3rd best scorer on his team in his final season at Louisiana Tech.
 He averaged 11.3 points, 4.2 rebounds and 1.7 assists per game that season.
 Allen led the team in assists in his final season at Drexel.
 He averaged 9.8 points, 3.0 rebounds, and 3.5 assists per game that season.